gitter-badger/VisualisingGenomicsData/VizGenomicsData.md

 ![plot of chunk unnamed-chunk-54](VizGenomicsData-figure/unnamed-chunk-54-1.png)

-We can see that features here are rendered slightly differently to that of the AnnotationTrack.
+We can see that features here are rendered slightly differently to those in an **AnnotationTrack** object.

-Here direction is illustrated by arrows in Introns and unstranslated regions shown as narrower boxes.
+Here direction is illustrated by arrows in introns and unstranslated regions are shown as narrower boxes.

 GeneRegionTrack - Specialised labelling.
 ========================================================

-Since gene models typically contain exons transcript and gene levels we can specify we wish to annotate our plots by these levels using the **transcriptAnnotation** and **exonAnnotation** parameters.
+Since gene models typically contain exon, transcript and gene level annotation we can specify how we wish to annotate our plots by using the **transcriptAnnotation** and **exonAnnotation** parameters.

-To label all transcripts by gene level annotation we specify the gene column to the **transcriptAnnotation** parameter.
+To label all transcripts by the gene annotation we specify the gene column to the **transcriptAnnotation** parameter.

 ![plot of chunk unnamed-chunk-55](VizGenomicsData-figure/unnamed-chunk-55-1.png)